tatumamckinnis/Nbody/README.md

 ### Additional `CelestialBody` Methods

-Now that you have the constructor and getter methods for the `CelestialBody` class, this section details the additional methods you will need to implement.
+Now that you have successfully coded the constructor and getter methods for the `CelestialBody` class, you'll proceed to implement the additional methods described here.

 <details>
 <summary>The method CelestialBody.calcDistance</summary>